murchr/recovery_app_demo/README.md

 users to monitor their pain and lifestyle habits.
 This is not a coaching app but simply a method for users to catalog their ailments and determine if they are improving over a period of time.
-This longitudinal representation will change based off the type of data provided by users and will allow them to more easily reccord reoccuring symptoms and behaviours
+This longitudinal representation will change based off the type of data provided by users and will allow them to more easily record recurring symptoms and behaviours.

 These features are as follows:
 - **Pain heat map** - record pain on an image of the human body to show the intensity,